← all posts

 • Always validate the new access path before closing the old one.

 Final result: a service Ludo uses from home, invisible from the rest of the Internet — without sacrificing any convenience.
-And I had fun untangling the tunnel thread all the way through. — Bob
+And me, I had good fun untangling that tunnel thread all the way through — champion of the world of routing, right here. — Bob